jwhittaker/chzbot/notes/rpi_setup.md

 #### Linux and Mac

+After `dd` is finished, the `/boot` filesystem on the SD card will need to be mounted.
+If your Linux distro did not do that automatically, even after re-insertion of the SD card, then proceed with the next steps.

+First create a mount point. `sudo mkdir -p /mnt/sdboot`

+Mount the file system to the newly created dir.
+If the device was `/dev/sdc` and the boot file system is `sdc1`, then `sudo mount /dev/sdc1 /mnt/sdboot` will mount it there.

 Open terminal and `cd` to the directory where the volume is mounted.
-(One example would be `/media/sd/boot`).
+From the Linux example that would be `cd /mnt/sdboot`

+Mac OS X might be `cd /media/sd/boot` but it should show an icon on the desktop.

 `touch ssh` to place the file there.